Safeguarding Frequently Asked Questions

 Q: What are the important details required within the role description?

 A: This should include details of what activities the person is required to undertake and how often (within a 30 day period), and whether the activites involve children, young people or vulnerable adults.
-You can find templates for most roles on the diocesan safeguarding site which can be adapted.
+You can find templates for most roles on the diocesan safeguarding site.
+Please note - the templates are examples and you may need to change the wording to add the activity details to suit the role you are creating.
+Click Here go to the tab Safer Recruitment Documents.

 Q: What are the types of DBS check?